Who’s Drinking All the Modelo?

 Modelo’s ascent isn’t just a story about beer.

-It’s a case study in what happens when a brand knows who it is, chooses its battles, and smartly invests in distribution and marketing in key markets.
+It is a case study in what happens when a brand knows who it is, chooses its battles, and invests smartly in distribution and marketing in key markets.

 You could say the brand has made its mark: